heavyk/dygma/bazecor.md

 ### key editor (KE)
 - when panel pops up, it should have the key/super/macro selected that it already is.
-- should show the color of the key
+- should show the color of the key (and also able to edit it)
 - no need the modifiers panel; simply allow the modifiers on the kbd screen to be toggleable, and if only one one modifier key is toggled, then that is it's "key" (ex. if I press 'k' and then press 'shift', then that's "shift+k" for the "selected value", and then if I now press 'l', then shift stays lit and "selected value" becomes "shift+l")
 - below the keyboard layout panel should be the (SE) panel, which by default will have the tap box highlighted (perhaps with a border and different background color). as each mode is selected (1t,1t1h,2t,2t2h,etc), it will change the highlighted keys on the on-screen kbd accordingly (and for macros and other types, show the appropriate screen: for macros a simplified view with an edit btn which loads the (ME) above).